-A ride both over and under the limestone area of the Peak District, an area of great beauty, provided you pick a nice day (but it's a Perm, why would you not?).
+This Perm can be ridden with the eBrevet.
+A ride both over and under the limestone area of the Peak District, an area of great beauty, provided you pick a nice day (but it's a Perm, why would pick a bad day?).

 There are some challenging cow-themed climbs, including Cowlow near Chapel-en-le-Frith, the rarely visited Cowdale, and Cowlishaw Brow, as used by the 2019 Tour of Britain.

 The journey out goes through Millbrook and Stalybridge then climbs over to Mottram and Broadbottom.
 After riding over Ludworth Moor, you descend to Birch Vale and Hayfield before another climb and descent to Chapel-en-le-Frith.

 Dove Holes and Peak Dale are next on the itinerary as you enter true limestone scenery to reach 'Tidza', famous for its well-dressing and a large parish church known as 'The Cathedral in the Peak'.

 The next leg uses the Monsall Trail.
 Formerly the Midland Railway's line between Manchester Central and St Pancras, the trail is now an excellent cycle path.
 It is tarmac through the well-lit tunnels, while the open-air surfaces are hard-packed and quite suitable for even the skinniest of tyres.
 Just watch for inexperienced cyclists and stray pedestrians at the end of dog retractor leads.

 After passing through Buxton via Cowdale, you go through the Goyt Valley and climb The Street, then past Jenkins Chapel the easy way (it's a challenging climb the other way on the Goyt Peak).
 There is another great descent into Bollington